Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 ## 5.2 High-Level System Description

-Explain how the system works in simple terms.

-Include:

-- input,
-- processing,
-- output,
-- physical structure,
-- app interaction if any.

-**Response:**
 `Input: Digital test vectors (switch positions) are fed as inputs to the synthesized circuit on the FPGA.`

-`Processing: The Spartan-7 FPGA (Boolean board) runs RTL logic implemented in Verilog/VHDL — simulating logic gates or adders.
-It samples both the inputs and the computed outputs at regular intervals and formats them into a serial data stream.`
+`Processing: The Spartan-7 FPGA (Boolean board) uses a MicroBlaze soft processor running C code to read input switches via AXI GPIO, compute logic gate functions (AND, OR, NAND, NOR, XOR, XNOR) in software, and stream the input and output values along with gate name over UART for real-time waveform plotting on a Python/Matplotlib host.`

 `Output: The formatted data is transmitted via UART (USB-to-UART bridge on the board) to the laptop's COM port.
 A Python script reads this stream, parses the signal values, and plots them as time-domain logic waveforms using matplotlib.`